 Though Puente readily admits that the UR10 “won their hearts” there was significant hesitation at ATI as to whether the robot would operate reliably in the spray booth’s extremely hot and dusty environment.
 “We were very surprised.
 I actually thought the robot wouldn’t stand it.
 Some of these powder coatings are tungsten carbide which is a hard metal coating.
 If it seeps into the bearings of the robot, we were afraid it would destroy them,” he explains.
 ATI opened up the seals on the UR10 and found the bearings intact.
 “There were no particles in there, three years of operation, it doesn’t show,” says Puente, adding that recoil from the spray gun was another concern.
 “We were nervous that the recoil would trip the robot or interfere with the servo capabilities.
 We went as high as the pressures would take to make it bounce, and it wouldn’t do it.
 The robot simply stayed in position” recounts Puente.

-Nick Armenta, automation engineer with Olympus Controls, the UR robot distributor working with ATI, explains that the company’s experience with the robot’s durability is common: “We very often see the robots operate in harsh environments, taking over jobs that humans don’t want to perform,” he says.
+Nick Armenta, an automation engineer with Olympus Controls, the UR robot distributor working with ATI, explains that the company’s experience with the robot’s durability is common: “We very often see the robots operate in harsh environments, taking over jobs that humans don’t want to perform,” he says.
 “Many think of cobots as being fragile but the opposite is true, this is an extremely durable robot; it’s sealed against dust, rated for high temperatures, and works just as well in extreme environments as in a cleanroom.”

 No preventive maintenance or service required